History of labour law: Scandinavian countries

+the industrial and political labor movements are one.
+Labor laws are fair.
+There is workingmen’s compensation and state insurance.
+Women may not work in mines or at machines.
+Chistiana lends workmen money to build homes of their own.

 Italy and Spain

 The wide difference between the industrial development of these southern Latin countries and the two countries with which this summary begins, and the far greater importance of the agricultural interests, produced a situation, as regards labour legislation until as recently as 1903, which makes it convenient to touch on the comparatively limited scope of their regulations at the close of the series.
 It was stated by competent and impartial observers from each of the two countries, at the International Congress on Labour Laws held at Brussels in 1897, that the lack of adequate measures for protection of child labour and inefficient administration of such regulations as exist was then responsible for abuse of their forces that could be found in no other European countries.
 "Their labour in factories, workshops, and mines constitutes a veritable martyrdom" (Spain).
 "I believe that there is no country where a sacrifice of child life is made that is comparable with that in certain Italian factories and industries" (Italy).
 In both countries important progress has since been made in organizing inspection and preventing accidents.
 In Spain the first step in the direction of limitation of women's hours of labour was taken by a law of 1900, which took effect in 1902, in regulations for reduction of hours of labour for adults to II, normally, in the 24.
 Hours of children under 14 must not exceed six in any industrial work nor eight in any commercial undertaking.
 Labour before the age of 10 years and night work between 6 p.m. and 5 a.m. was prohibited, and powers were taken to extend the prohibition of night work to young persons under 16 years.
 The labour of children in Italy was until 1902 regulated in the main by a law of 1886, but a royal decree of 1899 strengthened it by classing night work for children under 12 years as " injurious," such work being thereby generally prohibited for them, though exceptions are admitted; at the same time it was laid down that children from 12 to 15 years might not be employed for more than six hours at night.